vishwajeetv/participatory_budgeting/README.md

 Frontend app is scaffolded using Yeomen generator for Angular

+The system is multi-tenant, it uses single database and single backend application, and instance based (multiple) frontends.

+The backend is service oriented - it has RESTful web services for every functionality it offers, as a result, the backend heterogeneous interoperability - means, It is easily pluggable with other systems and does not depend upon type of client.

+The system is designed to be extensible, so that most of the possible changes and feature requirements can be implemented easily, without much of a change or breaking anything else.

 ##How to get up and running?

 1. `cd backend && mv .env.example .env`